ProximaCentauri-star/Celestial-Harmony/README.md

 - Soyuz
 - credit (for support)

+Thanks to Nerdy Boy for the Community Ressource Pack and Kerbalism configs !!

 ### **Licensing :**
 **All Rights Reserved by ProximaCentauri**
 (To be changed on 1.0 release)